 While this may promote growth and blooming in spring, as summers begin, it is always better to remove them from direct morning and evening light because strong light along with higher temperature can lead to scorching heat conditions.
 This can lead to severe dehydration and burnt leaves.

 A good way to assess this would be to check your orchid’s leaves.
 If they remain limp, with closed flaps and are not opened out fully as they normally would, then they are drying up way too fast and lack regular hydration.
 This could also be a result of overwatering your orchids, coupled with direct sunlight and little or no air drafts, eventually leading to rotting of the roots.

 To prevent this from happening, move your orchids to an area that receives dappled sunlight or indirect light.
 You could also use a shade net or if indoors, a translucent curtain that just allows the right amount of light.
 Make sure your orchids are not overwatered and there is good air movement, either natural or with the help of a fan.

 2. Water your orchids more frequently

 Depending on your climatic conditions, you may require to water your orchids more frequently during summers as they lose water through transpiration.
 The medium tends to dry up faster due to the heat and dry air drafts.
-If you use small-sized pots for your orchids, then this poses a problem.
+If you use small-sized pots for your reasonably large orchids, then this poses a problem.
 They tend to dry up faster and so require frequent watering in summer.